GeoscienceAustralia/dea-notebooks/README.md

 Citing this work and/or code:

-> Bishop-Taylor et al. (in review) Sub-pixel waterline extraction: characterising accuracy and sensitivity to indices and spectra, Remote Sensing
+> Bishop-Taylor et al. (in press) Sub-pixel waterline extraction: characterising accuracy and sensitivity to indices and spectra, Remote Sensing

 ---